ProCode-Software/proicons/CONTRIBUTING.md

 You can request a new icon to be added to ProIcons via [discussions](https://github.com/ProCode-Software/proicons/discussions/categories/icon-requests).

 Or, you can design your own icon and send it in as a pull request.
-Make sure you follow our [Design Guidelines](https://procode-software.github.io/proicons/docs/contributing/design-guidelines) when designing and naming your icon.
+See the [development guide](https://github.com/ProCode-Software/proicons/blob/main/CONTRIBUTING.md#development-guide) to learn how you can add your icon to the set.
+You can also modify an existing icon in the set.

 To keep things organized, **please include only one icon per pull request** unless the icons are related.